 Located in Southern New Jersey, is a Cancer Beauty Needs Boutique designed for cancer patients.
 A skilled and trained cosmetologist, certified by the American Cancer Society, offers comfort, compassion, and support in a private setting.

-This is a go-to site for adolescent and young adults across the country.
+This is a go-to site for adolescents and young adults across the country.
 They are a leader in young adult cancer advocacy, research, and support who create shared experiences by producing life-changing live events and digital content that end isolation, build community, provide education, and foster meaningful relationships that last a lifetime.

 With just a zip code you can find programs specific to Young Adults impacted by cancer and it takes less than 5 seconds.
 Critical Mass is the alliance of medical facilities, advocacy organizations, governmental agencies, not-for-profits and research institutions joining together to improve the lives of young adults with cancer.

-Our Message to friends & families… How can you help?
+Our message to friends & families… How can you help?

 If you have a friend or relative with cancer, here’s what you can do to be a true friend: